Application data

 }

 Note: We can use a custom class to read in the application settings.
-I demonstrated how this was done in a previous blog.
+In a previous post, I showed how to read and uses application settings in .NET Core applications.

 Next, add a method.
 Call it GenerateUserAccounts():